-About 600,000 children, some as young as four years old, work as artisanal gold miners.
+About 600,000 children worldwide, some as young as five years old, work as artisanal gold miners.
 These children suffer immeasurably from a practice that exploits them and violates their rights.

 Children do many of the same tasks as adults: panning in streams, digging tunnels, and hauling and crushing ore.
 But because their bodies are still developing, they are more likely to be injured, sickened, or killed.
 Children are particularly vulnerable to the effects of mercury, used in the gold extraction process.
 When child miners are exposed to mercury for prolonged periods, they may develop neurological damage and other serious health problems.

 Child laborers often receive lower pay than adults for the same work.
 Some receive no pay at all.
 Many children also work full-time and do not attend school.
-Their right to an education denied, many of these children will have little choice but to keep working in the mines as adults.aling dust that leads to tuberculosis.
+Their right to an education denied, many of these children will have little choice but to keep working in the mines as adults.